nyx-project/vyhub-documentation/docs/guide/property.md

 # Properties

-The property system is responsible for managin access permissions and more.
+The property system is responsible for managing access permissions and more.

 Every group has a set of properties that are applied to a user if the user is a member in the group.
 Some component (like warnings, bans) will also check if the user has the required property in a specific bundle.